2010 Music Reviews

 Black Rebel Motorcycle Club, Beat the Devil's Tattoo (2010) C

-There are some entrancing moments in this, but they're lost between a lot of stale hooks and filler: after so many years and albums they still can't trim the proverbial fat like the Jesus and Mary Chain (though the masterful "Bad Blood" is their best track since "Love Burns").
+There are some entrancing moments in this, but they're lost between a lot of stale hooks: after so many years and albums they still can't trim the proverbial fat like the Jesus and Mary Chain (though the masterful "Bad Blood" is their best track since "Love Burns").
 If you're going to slit someone's throat, just make it a quick gesture; never deliberate.

 Broken Social Scene, Forgiveness Rock Record (2010) C+